cooper/quiki/doc/configuration.md

 ### image.sizer

+_Optional_.
 A function reference that returns the URL to a sized version of an image.
 After using [`image.calc`](#imagecalc) to find the dimensions of an image, `image.sizer` is called to generate a URL for the image at those dimensions.